A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 CVE-2025-32786: GLPI Inventory Plugin SQLi Vulnerability

-CVE-2025-32786 is a SQL injection vulnerability in GLPI Inventory Plugin that affects versions 1.5.0 and below.
-This article covers the technical details, affected versions, security impact, and mitigation strategies.
+CVE-2025-32786 is a SQL injection vulnerability in GLPI Inventory Plugin versions 1.5.0 and below that allows attackers to manipulate database queries.
+This article covers the technical details, affected versions, and mitigation.

 CVE-2025-32786 Overview

-CVE-2025-32786 is a SQL Injection vulnerability affecting the GLPI Inventory Plugin, a component that handles network discovery, inventory, software deployment, and data collection for GLPI agents.
-Versions 1.5.0 and below are vulnerable to this SQL Injection flaw, which has been addressed in version 1.5.1.
+CVE-2025-32786 is a SQL injection vulnerability in the GLPI Inventory Plugin, a component that handles network discovery, inventory, software deployment, and data collection for GLPI agents.
+Versions 1.5.0 and below contain improper neutralization of special elements used in an SQL command [CWE-89].
+An unauthenticated remote attacker can exploit this flaw over the network without user interaction.
+The issue is fixed in version 1.5.1.

 Critical Impact